REVIEW: Gracepoint Episode 8 - A Family Recovers

-Episode 8 of Gracepoint aired in the USA, Canada and Australia last night.
+Episode 8 of Gracepoint has just aired on ITV Encore in the UK.
 Read our review of all the action here - be aware that the article contains spoilers.

-However, for reasons best known to themselves, Fox chose to reveal via promo photos and clips that Tom Miller (Jack Irvine) was safe and well before the episode had even aired, thus making his discovery in the dark woods by Reverend Paul Coates (Kevin Rankin) something of an anticlimax.
-And with mysterious backpacker Lars Pierson (Brendan Fletcher) still denying any connection to Tom at all, it fell to Tom himself to explain his actions to his distraught parents Ellie and Joe (Anna Gunn and Josh Hamilton).
-It turns out that the much vaunted detour into new territory seems to be merely a device for Tom to show that he is missing Ellie.
+It did seem for a while that this would be the much-touted plot divergence.
+Would Gracepoint explore the theme of a multiple child-killer?
+Was someone sending a very powerful message to Detective Ellie Miller to back off by targeting her own child.
+Therefore is is actually something of an anticlimax when Tom Miller (Jack Irvine) is discovered safe and well in the dark woods by Reverend Paul Coates (Kevin Rankin).
+And with mysterious backpacker Lars Pierson (Brendan Fletcher) still denying any connection to Tom at all, it falls to Tom himself to explain to his distraught parents Ellie and Joe (Anna Gunn and Josh Hamilton) that his disappearance was merely a device for him to show that he is missing Ellie.
 He wanted to track down Lars himself, he said, he wanted to help solve the murder for Danny’s sake, and he wanted his mom back.
 Whether anything more is made of the incident will have to wait for now as episode 8, disappointingly, shifts straight back into Broadchurch territory.

 After aspects of his parenting abilities were laid bare by the contrivance of his daughter’s appearance in town last week Emmett Carver (David Tennant) is back to his usual crotchety self.
 Very briefly he shows concern for his colleague Miller during her hour of need.
 He even deigns to call her Ellie.
 But he quickly backtracks on his inappropriate over-familiarity and has her back in work the moment Tom is safely home behind closed doors.
 It is with huge reluctance and concern that Carver and Miller have to see Pierson released from custody; however they have nothing to hold him on and he was apparently at a campsite 50 miles away on the night of the murder.
 There is still a deep sense of unease at seeing this very troubled man being driven away in a squad car when other children are potentially at risk.